OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 1. Is anti-reflux mucosectomy ready for prime-time? – Ping-Huei Tseng (Taiwan)

-2. Who is the ideal patient for transoral incisionless fundoplication? – Medhat Fanous (USA)
+2. Who is the ideal patient for transoral incisionless fundoplication (TIF)? – Medhat Fanous (USA)

 3. Why do c-TIF instead of a standard fundoplication? – Reginald Bell (USA)